omlokesh/CLI_Labs/Linux CLI Skills - Lab Guide/Module_03_-_Working_with_Files.md

 * Repeat the setup script if you want to start over or practice the exercise again.

-* Repeat and/or modify any parts of this lab you feel you need to practice or ask your instructor for additional practice exercises.
-Notify the instructor when you have completed this lab and are ready to proceed.
+* Notify the instructor when you have completed this lab and are ready to proceed.